Tchris01/zabbix-pgsql-partitioning/README.md

 # Zabbix PostgreSQL scripts

-Scripts for partitioning the Zabbix database on PostgreSQL.
+Scripts for partitioning the Zabbix database on PostgreSQL 9.6.

 __WARNINGS:__